Dear Dr. Sylvia,

-I’ve been lucky that no one in my immediate circle has come down with the virus.
-Yet, we all know someone who has a friend or colleague who has been hospitalized or worse, loss of life.
+To clarify, I’ve been lucky that no one in my immediate circle has come down with the virus.
+Yet, we all know someone who has a friend, colleague, or loved one hospitalized or, worse, lost life.

 I just don’t have the energy to be happy on Thanksgiving or jolly for Christmas yet to come.

 Thanksgiving is a traditional time to give gratitude and appreciate each other.

 However, I don’t want to give thanks.
 My mantra for these times is to complain and sulk and be mad.